Sedimentation path theory for mass-polydisperse colloidal systems: Theory

 We work in units of the thermal energy $\kT$, the gravitational constant $g$, and the reference mass $m_0$ for ease of comparability between different systems.
 Using $m_0$ we define a reference gravitational length $\xi = \kT/(m_0g)$, which acts as our fundamental length scale.

 We treat the slices for each elevation $z$ as a bulk system with local chemical potentials for each species $\mu_m$ given by

 Here $\mum^0$ is the chemical potential of the species with buoyant mass $m$ at elevation $z=0$.
 The set of constant offsets $\mum^0$ in $\mum(z)$ is \emph{a priori} unknown and must be determined via an iterative numerical procedure to match the prescribed mass-resolved density distribution $\rhom$.
+Returning to the discussion about the thermal wavelengths, altering the value of $\Lambda_m$ would only introduce a constant term $\ln(\Lambda_m)$ in Eq.~\eqref{eq:EL} that can be reabsorbed in Eq.~\eqref{eq:mum} as a shift of the chemical potential $\mu_m$ via the offset $\mum^0$.
+The offsets $\mum^0$ depend therefore on the choice of $\Lambda_m$.
+However, the sedimentation profiles $\rho_m(z)$ remain unchanged, since $\mum^0$ are determined to match the prescribed density distribution.

 Equation~\eqref{eq:mum} is the sedimentation path~\cite{Heras2013,Heras2015,Geigenfeind2016,Eckert2021} of the species with buoyant mass $m$.
 It hence describes how the chemical potential of each species varies linearly with $z$ in the range $0\le z\le h$, with $h$ the sample height.
 The local chemical potential for each species either decreases ($\mbuoy>0$) or increases ($\mbuoy<0$) with the elevation $z$, depending on the sign of the buoyant mass.

 The sedimentation path of each species $\mu_m(z)$ is just a straight line, see~\cref{fig2}(a), as in the case of monodisperse systems.
 Next, we combine all paths at each elevation $z$ to obtain an effective chemical potential $\mue(z)$.
 Inserting $\mum(z)$ in~\cref{eq:mum} into~\cref{eq:mu} yields the sedimentation path of a mass-polydisperse system